Dance Individual Project Funding Expert Panel comments

 • project description that includes a plan of action the applicant now wishes to pursue progressing the applicant towards fulfilling their stated goals

-• in addition to the artist’s “vision,” a clear sequence of steps explaining the creative approach and/or process on how the applicant will be successful in realizing project objectives and impact
+• in addition to the artist’s “vision,” a clear sequence of steps explaining the creative approach and/or process on how the applicant will be successful in realizing project objectives and impacts

-• The panel encourages applicants to make use of AFA grant information online workshops and application writing tip sheet material available on the AFA website.
+• The panel encourages applicants to make use of application writing tip sheet material available on the AFA website.
 Applicants are encouraged to have an objective third party proofread application content to ensure that it is concise and accurate.

 Budget

-• Are as accurate and realistic as possible.
+• Budgets should be as accurate and realistic as possible.
 Scope of project should be accurately reflected in the expense and revenue details to allow the panel to understand how the project will be realized.
-Overstated or understated expenses or revenues detract from the merit of the proposed budget.

 • The panel looked favourably on projects where artists and major collaborators were properly remunerated, both in the context of industry standards, as well as the context of the project as a whole.
 Creation and production projects are encouraged to follow artist fees established by the professional community, i.e., CADA , and/or an explanation on how fees are calculated.

-• It is highly recommended to make use of the budget notes box to provide the panel a clear understanding of project expense and revenue line items.
-How expenses or revenues are calculated.
+• It is highly recommended to make use of the budget notes box to provide the panel a clear understanding of project expense and revenue line items and how expenses or revenues are calculated.

 • The panel appreciated clarification and details in terms of substantiating subsistence costs that coincided with the amount of time per week dedicated to the project.
 A breakdown of accommodation locally or internationally, food, and other basic living costs was additionally helpful.